HENNERTON BACKWATER

 Indeed, no one seems to heed it.
 I have heard men read aloud "Private Water", and add at once "Oh, that's all right.
 Come on!"

-[ The law is that there is a right of way wherever Thames Water flows. ]
+[ The law is that there is a right of navigation wherever Thames Water flows - and this is Thames water. ]

 The little stream narrows as it passes an orchard on the left, and then, with a bend, a private boat-house and bathing-place are reached; about this part, if in a rowing boat, look out carefully for some sunk fencing beneath the water, which cannot be seen when you are sitting down, and against which you may come with a nasty jerk if going fast.
 When punting, you are almost sure to see the obstruction, and also the passway through it, quite clearly.